Asabeneh/30-Days-Of-JavaScript/readMe.md

 let userTwo = userOne
 console.log(userOne == userTwo)  // true
 ```
-If you have hard time to understand the difference between primitive data types and non-primitive data types, you are not the only one.
+If you have a hard time understanding the difference between primitive data types and non-primitive data types, you are not the only one.
 Calm down and just go to the next section and try to come back after some time.
 Now let us start the data types by number type.

 # Numbers
-Numbers are integers and decimal values which can do all the arithmetic operations
+Numbers are integers and decimal values which can do all the arithmetic operations.
-Lets' see some examples of Numbers
+Lets' see some examples of Numbers.

 ## Declaring number data types